 What's New in Dynamics 365 for Sales - October 2018 Update

-Microsoft has shared an updated road map for its Business Applications including Dynamics 365.
-This covers the next major cloud update that will roll out between October 2018 and March 2019.
+Microsoft shared an updated road map for its Business Applications including Dynamics 365 covering the next major cloud update that rolled out between October 2018 and March 2019.

-In line with its revised release cadence, all Dynamics 365 Online users will now be on the same version so this update will need to be scheduled and cannot be skipped.
+In line with its revised release cadence, all Dynamics 365 Online users are now on the same version so this update will need to be scheduled and cannot be skipped.

-In a document spanning 238 pages a single post can't do justice to the breadth of content across all Dynamics 365 apps and the Power platform (PowerApps, MS Flow and Common Data Service).
-In this post we'll begin by looking at some of the new functions coming soon to the Dynamics 365 for Sales app.
+In a document spanning 238 pages a single post can't do justice to the breadth of content across all Dynamics 365 apps and the Power platform (PowerApps, MS Flow and Common Data Service) but in this post we'll aim to summarise the main points for the Dynamics 365 for Sales app.

 With organisations increasingly using Microsoft Teams to support their internal communications, new functionality will enable any Dynamics 365 record to be connected to a Teams channel.